jawah/niquests/docs/user/advanced.rst

 Chunk-Encoded Requests
 ----------------------

-Requests also supports Chunked transfer encoding for outgoing and incoming requests.
+Requests also supports Chunked transfer encoding for outgoing and incoming niquests.
 To send a chunk-encoded request, simply provide a generator (or any iterator without a length) for your body::